-One of the reasons why roulette is such an appealing game is that it allows its players to select from so many combinations of betting options making the payouts more exciting.
-Also, there is just something about the thrill produced in watching the ball spin around and at the same time hope for the ball to land on the numbers we bet on.
+One of the reasons why roulette is such an appealing game is that it allows its players to select from so many combinations of betting options, making the payouts more exciting.
+Also, there is just something about the thrill produced in watching the ball spin around and, at the same time, hoping for the ball to land on the numbers we bet on.

 A lot of its players are often heard saying, "I just can't get enough".
-Well, there's no need to worry about that because anyone is sure to find a roulette table twenty-four hours a day, seven days a week on the Internet.
+Well, there's no need to worry about that because anyone can be sure to find a roulette table twenty-four hours a day, seven days a week on the Internet.

-Okay, enough of that and let's get started in learning to play the game.
+Okay, enough of that, and let's get started on learning to play the game.
 The sooner you get to know how to play the game, the sooner you'll be on your way to a time of excitement and winning.

 First, the wheel: a roulette wheel has a spinning area that is marked from 0 to 36 in alternating colours.
-In European wheels, you will find only one zero with the numbers on the wheels in this sequence:
+In European wheels, you will find only one zero with the numbers on the wheels in the following sequence.

 On the outer part of the wheel is an inclined plane that surrounds the spinner.
-This area is where a tiny ball is rolled in the opposite direction in which the wheel is spun.
-So now you have a spinning wheel, spinning in a clockwise direction, and a rolling ball rolling on the outer rim of the wheel in the counterclockwise direction.
+This area is where a tiny ball is rolled in the opposite direction to that in which the wheel is spun.
+So now you have a spinning wheel, spinning in a clockwise direction and a rolling ball rolling on the outer rim of the wheel in a counterclockwise direction.
 Eventually, friction and gravity will stop both from moving, causing the ball to rest on one number with a designated colour.
 Each number with a colour in the wheel is called a pocket.

 The main rule: predict what pocket the ball will end up in when the wheel stops turning is a quite impossible feat, but explainable with probability, as the game was really intended as a probabilities game by its mathematician inventor.
 This one characteristic of roulette as an entirely random game is the one that attracts most players.

 Now we know that one part of the roulette table is the wheel.
 The other part, which is the betting section, is called a layout.
-A layout in your online version of roulette game will have numbers and colours that correspond to the numbers found on the wheel as in the ones you find in actual land-based casinos.
+The layout in your online version of the roulette game will have numbers and colours that correspond to the numbers found on the wheel, just like in the ones you find in actual land-based casinos.

-If the wheel has double zeroes, the layout will have one too, otherwise, the European or single zero is used.
+If the wheel has double zeroes, the layout will have one too; otherwise, the European or single zero is used.
 The numbers on the layout are arranged into three columns and twelve rows.
-The twelve rows are grouped into three with the equal number of rows to accommodate some betting options that we will discuss in detail in a while.
+For some betting options that we will discuss in detail in a while, the twelve rows are grouped into three with an equal number of rows.

-There are also two table designs, the French table, where a roulette wheel is situated at the centre with two layouts placed on opposite sides of the wheel.
+There are also two table designs: the French table, where a roulette wheel is situated at the centre with two layouts placed on opposite sides of the wheel, and the American table.
 The American table will have one wheel right at one end and the layout on the other.
-The latter is a more popular design and will most probably be the one you will encounter in online versions.
+The latter one is a more popular table design and the one you will probably encounter in online casinos.

-If this were an actual land-based roulette game, to indicate your bet, a chip is placed on the layout in a specific position depending on a specific colour or number or group type.
-In an online game, the same bet options are available but are indicated a little differently depending on the game interface.
+If this were an actual land-based roulette game, to indicate your bet, a chip is placed on the layout in a specific position depending on a specific colour, number, or group type.
+In an online game, the same betting options are available but are indicated a little differently depending on the game interface.
 Now let's get to know the betting rules.

 Placing the bets in roulette online